What to do if my flights delayed or cancelled?

 What can I get compensated for?

-There are two main categories, you're entitled to both, if the delay or cancellation is not the fault of the airline:
+There are two main categories, you're entitled to both, if the delay or cancellation is because of the airline:

 - Money back for reasonable* expenses. e.g. food, drink, accommodation (if stuck overnight), transport to accommodation and phone calls.
 Make sure you keep all your receipts!